 Eventually, the goal is to incorporate the work into Lesley’s curriculum, dovetailing with our existing expertise and programming, including our work around trauma-informed schools and in our counseling and expressive therapies programs.

 “We’re looking at how we bring this into our classrooms and our scholarship to reach our students, beyond bystander training,” said Rutstein-Riley.

 The $10,000 grant for the National Leadership Institute is funded by the Avon Foundation for Women.
 Lesley was selected from among 70 applicants for the grant.

 Resources and support are available to students who have experienced or witnessed sexual violence.

-Information about on-campus and off-campus resources, confidential resources, campus safety, university policies and other information is available here on our website.
-Students and others are also encouraged to contact Lesley’s Title IX Coordinator, Dean of Students Nathaniel Mays.
+Information about on-campus and off-campus resources, confidential resources, campus safety, university policies and other information is available here on our Sexual Assault Prevention and Services web page.